Finicity is part of the Mastercard family. Our open banking platform provides the financial data you need.

 In today’s digital age, consumers have come to expect experiences that are quick, convenient and easy to use.
 These expectations are exerting more pressure on the mortgage lending process and causing many lenders to rethink their current workflows and customer experience.

-Here, we discuss the effects that open banking and real-time data are having on mortgage lending, and how industry innovators are using this data to streamline homebuying for both lenders and borrowers.
+In this video, we discuss the effects that open banking and real-time data are having on mortgage lending, and how industry innovators are using this data to streamline homebuying for both lenders and borrowers.
 Join us to talk about the impact of Freddie Mac’s release of automated assessment of direct deposit income, insights into how the leveraging of new data sources will impact future underwriting and how lenders like Intercoastal Mortgage are already utilizing these tools to win in a tightening market.

 To learn more, visit https://www.finicity.com/mortgage.
 To request a demo, visit https://www.finicity.com/mortgage-demo.